RanNiv/C-/Inheritance.md

 − The members of the base class
 <p> To declare a derived class, you add a class-base specification after the class name.
-The class-base specification consists of a colon, followed by the name of the class to be used as the base class.
-The derived class is said to directly inherit from the base class listed.</p>
+The class-base specification consists of a colon, followed by the name of the class to be used as the base class.</p>
 <p>A derived class is said to extend its base class, because it includes the members of
 the base class plus any additional functionality provided in its own declaration.<p>

 <p>Inherited members are accessed just as if they had been declared in the derived class itself.</p>

 * All Classes Are Derived from Class object

 All classes, except the special class object, are derived classes, even if they don’t have a class-base specification.
 Class object is the only class that is not derived, since it is the base of the inheritance hierarchy.
 Classes without a class-base specification are implicitly derived directly from class object.
-Leaving off the class-base specification is just shorthand for specifying that object is the base class.
-The two forms are semantically equivalent.

 * Other important facts about class derivation are the following
   * A class declaration can have only a single class listed in its class-base specification.
     This is called single inheritance.